top of page

 SECTION V HOME FARE (Open)

-55 A savoury quiche (no fish) 8” maximum diameter.
+55 Apple pie, 8” maximum diameter.
 Presented on a plate

 58 A pot of fruit jelly